idkreally001/site-status-telegram-bot/README.md

 ## Additional Notes

-- Log File: The script creates a file `monitoring.log` for log messages.
+- Log File: The script creates a file `logs.txt` for log messages.
 - Customization: The `config.json` offers several parameters to tailor the alerting behavior.
 - Deployment (Optional): If deploying to a server, consider running the script as a background process for continuous monitoring.